Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 When a pharmacist needs to replenish the inventory, the RFID technology instantly helps them locate specific medications, like those in a recall situation.
 Moreover, products with RFID labels include medication-related data that anybody can easily read.

 RFID tags are usually concealed on a shipment label and have an electronic product code, which is a unique identifier for each item or serial number, which means no two items are the same.
-And therefore, counterfeiting an RFID tag can be quite difficult. .
+Depending on different RFID card types and tag configurations, this uniqueness makes counterfeiting an RFID tag quite difficult.

 This makes it possible to trace the drug’s journey more precisely along the supply chain.
 It also enables alerts to reject any shipment that cannot be traced back to the manufacturer via RFID scanning.
 The manufacturer can program RFID tags and safeguard them for information governance.